antarktidi4/7wasd/README.md

 # 7wasd
-Chromium extension that adds 7tv emotes for wasd.tv.
+Chromium extension that adds global twitch, 7tv and user 7tv emotes for wasd.tv.

 ## Installation
 1. clone the repo